Best OBS Studio Settings for Live Streaming [2024 Update]

 OBS Studio Streaming Settings

 1. Go to your Dacast account, and open or create the channel you want to live stream with OBS.
-Open your “Encoder Setup”.
+Open your “Encoder Setup” to adjust the OBS encoder settings.

-2. You will choose “Stream Name”, click on copy and go back to OBS to paste the key in the Stream Key field.
+2. Select the “Stream Name,” click copy, and go back to OBS to paste the key in the Stream Key field.

 If you still have questions about configuring your OBS Studio settings, check out our OBS quickstart tutorial or watch our video on choosing the best OBS Studio settings.